amit9oct/amit9oct.github.io/_posts/2020-08-12-LearnTicTacToe.md

 ![png](/assets/img/2020-08-12-LearnTicTacToe/output_19_0.png)

-The plot pretty much explains why Linear Regression performs so bad.
-But still is there a way to improve accuracy ?
+The plot pretty much explains why Linear Regression performs so bad, clearly the data is not linear.
+Is there a way to improve accuracy ?
 Even on such a complex decision boundary $23.5\%$ seems too bad.
 We will address this question later.

 ### 4.4 Decision Trees Regression

 As we already saw the linear regression performed badly, so we will consider more complex models.
 So let us consider decision tree regression first.
+You read more about [decision tree on one my blogs](https://amit9oct.github.io/2020-08-01-DecisionTree/).

 ```python